 Oval Cut Diamond Clarity

-The GIA grades clarity of oval cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.
+The GIA grades the clarity of oval cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

 Due to their facet arrangement and excellent light performance, oval cut diamonds hide inclusions and blemishes fairly well.
 Moreover, smaller oval cut diamonds hide imperfections better than larger ones do, which is why if you are going to purchase a smaller stone, you may opt for a lower clarity grade such as SI1 and SI2 while keeping an eye-clean appearance.

 The chart below provides a general guideline for evaluating clarity in oval cut diamonds.